 Cradle to Kinder is a specialist early intervention support program for vulnerable young mothers, fathers and their children.
 It aims to prevent children entering the out of home care system and provide families with the skills to raise healthy children in positive and loving environments.

-Referrals can be accepted from 20 weeks gestation through until the baby is 6 weeks of age.
-The program can continue until the child is four years old (usually when kindergarten begins).
+Referrals can be accepted from approximately 20 weeks gestation through until the baby is 6 weeks of age.
+The program can continue until the child is four years old.
 It is available to pregnant or recently birthed women aged 25 years and under with the priority being those who

 - are, or have been in out of home care

 - are Aboriginal (Aboriginal families may be referred directly to the Cradle to Kinder Program Cooordinator in the relevant area)

 We offer the program in the following regions: